mistio/mist.tests/README.md

 ##### Using test_settings.py

 Usage of Vault is not necessary.
-You can insert a test_settings.py file under tests directory, and set VAULT_ENABLED variable to True.
+You can insert a test_settings.py file under tests directory, and set VAULT_ENABLED variable to False.

 All the variables needed for the tests will be obtained from test_settings.py in this case.